Managing compute pools

 You can manage pools in the web interface in the Scheduling section.

-To create a subpool, go to the parent pool by clicking its name.
-To do this, click Create pool, fill in all the required form fields, and click Confirm.
+To create a sub-pool, navigate to the parent pool by clicking its name.
+Then click the Create pool button, fill in all required fields in the form, and click Confirm.

-An example of a pool creation form is shown in the figure.
+An example of the pool creation form is shown in the figure.

-To edit the pool settings, click the pencil on the pool name line on the right-hand side of the screen as shown in the figure.
+To edit pool settings, click the pencil icon in the row with the pool name on the right side of the screen, as shown in the figure.

-The pool settings available for editing are divided into groups.
+Editable pool settings are divided into groups.
 The figures show examples of general settings and guaranteed resources, respectively.

-In the Resource Limits section, you can set an upper limit for the pool if, for example, you need the pool to remain within the 100-core consumption limit.
-By default, there is no upper limit for pools and the resources available to a pool are limited by the cluster capacity.
+In the Resource Limits section, you can set an upper limit for the pool, for example, to prevent the pool from using more than 100 CPU cores.
+By default, pools have no upper limit; the resources available to a pool are limited by the cluster's capacity.

-The Other Settings section provides additional settings, such as the prohibition to run operations in the pool.
+The Other Settings section contains additional settings, including the option to prohibit running operations in the pool.

 Note

-Note that we recommend running operations precisely in the pool tree leaves, i.e. in those pools that have no subpools.
-In this case, it is useful to explicitly prohibit operations from running directly in this pool.
+We recommend that you run operations in the leaves of the pool tree — that is, in pools that have no sub-pools.
+In such cases, it's useful to explicitly set a prohibition on running operations directly in a specific pool.